aws-samples/aws-serverless-security-workshop/docs/08-xray/README.md

 AWS X-Ray gives you visibility into the data flow of your microservices architecture and a map of how your application’s underlying components are connected.
 It's a great tool to troubleshoot performance and debug errors.
 However, given the ephemeral nature of the infrastructure in a serverless application, this visibility into your application is also critical for the purpose of security:

 * It helps you understand the "norm" of the data flow, interdependencies, and performance characteristics of your distributed serverless components.
-Knowing that is a prerequisite of recognoizing when things are not normal.
+Knowing that is a prerequisite of recognizing when things are not normal.
 * During an security incident or post analysis, X-Ray can give you insights into what your code is doing at runtime, what downstream dependency it's making calls to, where the code is spending its time

 ## Module 8A: Enable X-Ray for Lambda function